sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 US after you graduate.

 Shale would like to stress the importance of *linking* your bank accounts to your SSN, once it arrives.
 You likely **will not** build a credit history until this happens.

+Brad couldn't get approved for a credit card with his own bank (Chase), but applied for a Discover Card as a 20 year old with no credit history and a brand new SSN and got approved.
+They really just looked for proof of steady income.
+Note that Discover isn't accepted everywhere like MC/Visa, so have a debit card handy as backup.

 There are some
 [things to consider](http://www.mint.com/blog/how-to/10-credit-score-commandments/)